Coordinator of Universal Pre-Kindergarten

 According to Mrs. Townsend, coordinator of the Universal Pre-K Program, “We have been providing this service to our Springville Pre-Kindergarten children for many years.
 We have worked closely to assure that programs are aligned with the school district and state guidelines, and we are implementing the New York State Learning Standards.”

-If your child is currently receiving special education services through the CPSE, please contact Kathryn Werner, Director of Special Education at 592-3256 before completing this form.
+If your child is currently receiving special education services through the CPSE, please contact Kathy Townsend, Director of Special Education at 592-3256 before completing this form.

 To be eligible, your child: